The 4 essential elements to include in your team retreat – and the exact 3-day team retreat agenda we held for Know Your Team.

 After this retreat, “I’m leaving incredibly motivated” and “I now know exactly what we need to do” and “I’m so grateful for this team” were the most common sentiments verbalized by folks.
 I was floored by how strong and heartfelt the reactions were.

-That being said, every company and team is in a different point in time in their life cycle – these aspects of a retreat I shared here might be more salient for some teams rather than others.
+That being said, every company and team is at a different point in time in their life cycle – these aspects of a retreat I shared here might be more salient for some teams rather than others.
 For us, as a newly formed team that recently grew, these elements of trust, context, and alignment were most critical for us.

 Regardless of what you choose to include in your own team retreat, I hope you can bring a purposeful approach.
 That, in itself, is what will make yours most successful.